zchee/golang-wiki/CodeReviewComments.md

 // normal code
 ```

-If the if statement has an initialization statement that, such as:
+If the `if` statement has an initialization statement, such as:

 ```go
 if x, err := f(); err != nil {